• Home

 About Cattie Coyle

 Cattie is the founder and editor of Animal Wellness Guide.
-She is a freelance photographer, graduate of Bancroft School of Massage Therapy’s small animal program, and has studied Applied Zoopharmacognosy.
+She is a freelance photographer, graduate of Bancroft School of Massage Therapy’s small animal program, and has also studied Applied Zoopharmacognosy and Reiki.
 Learn more about Cattie

 Get news and updates delivered directly to your inbox.